gcpantazis/Canvas-Photobooth/README.md

   * Using the isightcapture script to access and save a photo from an OSX webcam (attached to the system functioning as the server).
   * Takes 4 pics, loads them into the DOM, then composites them together using HTML2Canvas.
 Composite is saved back to the server to await transfer.
+  * Uses PHP mail() to send file on over to Flickr.
+Or anywhere else your heart desires.

 TODO
 -------------------------------------------------------------

-  * Save composite photo to Flickr account.
 * Style interface, work out UI flow.
   * Figure out how to execute the bash script from PHP without sudoing.